ELCIC National Bishop Susan C. Johnson shares an Easter message with the church. View the video here: https://youtu.be/RIMK7nnBan4

-On the anniversary of the Reformation, leaders from the Evangelical Lutheran Church in Canada, Anglican Church of Canada, Evangelical Lutheran Church in America and the Episcopal Church issue a joint letter along with a series of Advent devotions lifting up The Lutheran World Federation‘s 500th anniversary theme and sub-themes.
+Leaders from the Evangelical Lutheran Church in Canada, Anglican Church of Canada, Evangelical Lutheran Church in America and The Episcopal Church issue a joint Ash Wednesday message.

 The text of the letter follows.